Prajwal-Thite/prajwal-portfolio/README.md

-# Welcome to your EzSite project
+## Welcome to my Portfolio

-A clean, modern React template with TypeScript, Vite, TailwindCSS, and ShadCN UI components.
-This template provides a solid foundation for building web applications with best practices in mind.
+A clean, modern React app with TypeScript, Vite, TailwindCSS, ShadCN UI components and AI Chatbot for assistance.

 ## Tech Features